harshithvh/harshithvh/README.md

 * I'm a Pre-final year undergraduate in Computer Science 🎓 from DSCE, Bangalore 🏛.
 * I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-* I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 * I'm currently into Full-stack Development 🕸️, Machine Learning 🤖 and working on my Data Structures and Algorithms 🤓.